Welcome to Little Horse Creek… where it is…

 deep in the forest…

+isolated and with many waterfalls.
 The creek becomes a bit swollen in the spring time.
-Changing from this to…

-this!
-The creek starts on our land… fed by dozens of pure water springs.
+This water starts on our land… fed by dozens of pure water springs.
 It feeds the pond below our main house and…

 fills our…